sheranrafael/bonzi_api/README.md

 # Transactions and Statistics API🤙

-REST API developed in Ruby on Rails.
+A REST API developed in Ruby on Rails based on Itaú selection process challenge.
 Processes financial transactions and calculates real-time statistics.

 ### Features